Classes

 The color of the object.

-The physics weight of the object - high means heavy.
+The weight of the object in a physics environment - high means heavy.

 elasticity: float